Blood+: Manga

-Novels
+Light novels

 There are two Japanese light novel adaptations of the Blood+ series.
 Blood+, written by Ryō Ikehata with illustrations by Chizu Hashii, is the four volume official novel adaptation of the anime series, expanding upon the events of the fifty-episode anime series and giving greater background on the battle against chiropterans.
 The first volume was released in Japan on May 1, 2006, by Kadokawa Shoten under their male oriented Kadokawa Sneaker Bunko label.
 The remaining volumes released every four months until the final volume was released on May 1, 2007.

 The second adaptation titled Blood+ Russian Rose (BLOOD+ ロシアン・ローズ), is a two-volume series written by Karino Minazuki and illustrated by Ryō Takagi.
 It was released at the same time as Blood+, with the first volume was released on May 1, 2006, and the second on September 1, 2006.
 The series, published under Kadokawa's female oriented label Beans Bunko, details Saya and Hagi's lives at the start of the 20th century and the Russian Revolution.

 Both novel series have been licensed for release in English in North America by Dark Horse Comics.
 Dark Horse released the first translated Blood+ novel on March 19, 2008.

 In 2017, Fujisaku wrote a third novelization of Blood+, titled Blood#, which takes place after the series finale, focusing on Diva's grown children, Hibiki and Kanade.